 In order to collect a sample from a participant you must first of all obtain written consent.
-There are 3 spot urine consent forms that you will need to be familiar with.
+There are 3 spot urine consent forms.

-- 1 Adult consent form for participants aged 16 years and over.
-(White) - 2 Parental/Guardian consent form for participants aged 4 15 years.
-(Blue) - 3 Child assent form for participants aged 4 15 years.
-(Blue) - Participants aged 16 years or older must complete the adult consent form - The Parental/Guardian consent form must be completed by the parent or guardian of children aged 4-15 years - The child assent form should be completed by children aged 4-15 years old - Participants must initial each statement that they agree to - Participants and interviewers should both sign and date the form
+- 1 Adult consent form for participants aged 16 years and over. - 2 Parental/Guardian consent form for participants aged 4 15 years. - 3 Child assent form for participants aged 4 15 years. - Participants aged 16 years or older must complete the Adult consent form - The Parental/Guardian consent form must be completed by the parents of children aged 4-15 years - The child assent form should be completed by children aged 4-15 years old - Participants must initial each statement that they agree to - Participants and interviewers should both sign and date the form